 The report also discussed the effects of the grade deflation policy on the possibility of Princeton students to attain top fellowships such as the Marshall or Rhodes scholarships.
 The report cited that administrators expressed that there was “correlation” between high grades at Harvard and their higher number of students winning scholarships.

 However, Elliot Gerson, American Secretary to the Rhodes Trust who was consulted by the committee, said in an interview that the Trust was aware of Princeton’s particular grading policies and took them into consideration, noting that the value of a transcript has decreased over the years because of widespread grade inflation elsewhere.

-“I have never heard a Princeton applicant directly express concern or anxiety whether Princeton’s grading standards would affect his her chances but we certainly did have questions from Princeton administrators whether this would be a problem,” he said.
+“I have never heard a Princeton applicant directly express concern or anxiety whether Princeton’s grading standards would affect his or her chances but we certainly did have questions from Princeton administrators whether this would be a problem,” he said.

 The freshman year experience was also evaluated by the committee.
 The report stated that the average freshman GPA is 3.24, significantly lower than the average for the school as a whole, which stands at around 3.32.
-No exact figure was released for the overall GPA.

 “The committee was surprised to learn that students at other schools (e.g., Harvard, Stanford and Yale) use our grading policy to recruit against us,” the report read.

 The Faculty Committee on Examinations and Standing will now review the report.
 If this committee approves of the recommendations, it will bring them to the faculty for a vote, probably in October.